 4. HTC One X

 One of my favourite smartphones of 2012 has to be the HTC One X, mainly because of its nVidia Tegra 3 chipset.
 The One X is packed full of specs that include a 4.7” screen with 720x1280px display, 32GB internal storage, 1GB RAM, 8MP rear camera, Nvidia Tegra 3 Quad Core 1.5GHz CPU, ULP GeForce GPU, and 1800mAh battery.
 With specs like these, the One X can easily compete at the highest levels, especially when it comes to gaming performance and availability.
 The biggest drawback with this smartphone lies in its lack of variation seen with its UI, despite offering Android 4.0, and its design; looking very similar to even its budget smartphones such as the Desire and WildFire series’.
-In terms of sales, HTC has made little dent in the market falling short of where it should be, which is quite disappointing, all things considered.
+In terms of sales, HTC has made a little dent in the market falling short of where it should be, which is quite disappointing, all things considered.
 I can only hope that HTC can keep releasing smartphones packed with high-end hardware, while working on its design and HTC Sense UI for its flagship phones.

 3. Apple iPhone 5

 A late entry into the local and global market, the Apple iPhone 5 was a highly anticipated piece of tech this year, in conjunction with its iOS 6 OS.
 South Africans, too, weren’t exempt from some of the hype leading up to the launch of the iPhone 5, although not to the levels seen around the world.
 The launch, however, wasn’t as smooth as Apple would have hoped, with extremely poor numbers available across many malls, at both iStores and network operators, with many reporting less than 50 units available in each of the leading malls around Gauteng.
-The Apple iPhone 5 does well to continually competing at the top with its 4” screen with 640x113px resolution, 16/32/64GB internal storage, 1GB RAM, 8MP rear camera, Apple A6 Dual Core 1.2GHz CPU, PowerVR SGX 543MP3 GPU, and 1440mAh battery.
+The Apple iPhone 5 does well to continue competing at the top with its 4” screen with 640x113px resolution, 16/32/64GB internal storage, 1GB RAM, 8MP rear camera, Apple A6 Dual Core 1.2GHz CPU, PowerVR SGX 543MP3 GPU, and 1440mAh battery.
 Despite the move to remove the Google Maps app, with Apple opting to run with their own maps, which failed quite dismally, the iPhone 5 was met with great sales across the globe when released in individual countries.
 Unfortunately, this smartphone doesn’t do quite enough to reach the top of the pile this year, but still finishes an impressive third place.

 2. Samsung Galaxy Note II

-Certainly bigger than the original Samsung Galaxy Note, the Note II is equiped with a 5.5” screen, beating everyone to the punch.
+Certainly bigger than the original Samsung Galaxy Note, the Note II is equipped with a 5.5” screen, beating everyone to the punch.
 Since its release, however, the Note II has lost its place on the throne as the largest smartphone available, conceding to the 6.1” Huawei Ascend Mate and a few other lesser known Chinese models.
 The next iteration of the Note, though, will have a 6.3” screen, hopefully moving back to the top in terms of screen sizes.
 Apart from its screen size, the Note II has a lot to offer in terms of its hardware, packing 16/32/64GB internal storage capacities, 2GB RAM, 8MP rear camera, Exynos 4412 Quad Core 1.6GHz Cortex-A9 CPU, Mali-400MP GPU, and 3100mAh battery.
 Additionally, it also comes with its own S-Pen, which opens a whole new line of functional capabilities to the user.
 The biggest drawback lies in its display, with a resolution of only 720x1280px with a PPI count of 267, which is less than the original.
 If you’re looking for a powerful, functional smartphone, and can afford the increase in price, the Note II is definitely your choice; it falls just short of making it to the top this year.

 The top honours, then, go to: